 What Skills Do You Need to Have?

-There are a few different skills you will need if you want to succeed as an electrician.
+You need more than technical skills to be an electrician.
+There are other “soft” skills you will need if you want to succeed as an electrician.
 In general, you will need physical stamina and strength in order to perform the job properly.
 Additionally, you must be able to troubleshoot potential problems through critical thinking.

 1. Critical Thinking